 - 1. Support the livelihoods' needs of conflict affected populations by strengthening the capacity of Ukrainian legitimate public institutions; - 2.
-Contribute to ensuring housing for IDPs as well as for returnees including in liberated areas;

-13 The ACU continues to operate in Ukraine, with all staff called back to office as of May 2022.
-The ACU have not engaged in any proactical audits since the outbreak of the war, but have instead focused on improving its methodology and procedures according to international standards.
-The ACU published its annual rapport for 2021 in April 2022 as per usual practice.

-3. Contribute to the country's food security and economic resilience by ensuring uninterrupted production of agricultural and food products and supporting the access of small farms to working capital.
+Contribute to ensuring housing for IDPs and returnees as well as the reconstruction and rehabilitation of schooling facilities, including in liberated areas; - 3.
+Contribute to the country's food security and economic resilience by ensuring uninterrupted production of agricultural and food products and supporting the access of farms (i.e. legal entities and individual agricultural producers) to working capital in order to improve the financial status of agricultural producers, thereby de-shadowing agricultural producers and populating the State Agrarian Register (SAR).